-After retiring from international duty in 2005 I have focused on inspirational speaking and mentoring programs with many other elite athletes.
+After retiring as a player from international duty in 2005 I have focused on inspirational speaking and mentoring programs with many other elite athletes

-The team are a good mix of experienced Paralympic athletes and young enthusiastic players waiting to put their stamp on the game, I have a wealth of experience and it's great to watch them soak it up and take it on court, when a game plan comes together its every bit as rewarding for a coach as it was when playing.
+The team are a good mix of experienced and young enthusiastic players waiting to put their stamp on the game, when a game plan comes together its every bit as rewarding for a coach as it was as an athlete.

 I have always been a keen rugby player; representing my school throughout my youth as a tight-head prop, after leaving school I followed a family tradition by gaining employment as a coal miner.